markgarrigan/gelo/README.md

 ## Why gelo?

 It might seem old school.
 Yes.
 It is.
 Remember the good ol' days of PHP includes? or ERB partials?
-No, you're not that old then.
+No?
+Then you're not that old.
 Hooray for you!!

 Sometimes, even in these crazy futuristic days, it's nice to just build a website using HTML. gelo can make it a little nicer to do that.